Skip to main content

 3. Applicants should provide any relevant supporting documentation which would assist with the identification of the applicant’s learning style, strengths and challenges and guidance on learning supports /accommodations required.

-4. Shortlisted applicants must attend an online interview with 2 members of the programme team.
+4. Shortlisted applicants must attend an in-person interview with 2 members of the programme team.

 TUS wants to make sure that you are happy with the way we take care of the information you give us.
 When you fill out your application form and send it to us, it is delivered in to an email account that is only used for this programme.

-The only people that can see the information you give us are:
+The only people who can see the information you give us are:

 TUS keep your information safe by taking it out of the email as soon as it is received and putting it in to a safe folder on our protected computer systems.